 While the Missoula Art Park is an external expression of MAM’s commitment to contemporary art, it also embraces the values of Missoula residents.
 It is a spot where culture meets nature, a civic gathering plaza, a place to show off to guests.
 Rooted in a collaborative effort, the Missoula Art Park enhances our downtown community and contributes to our sense of place.
 The project incorporates newly planted trees using best practices in urban landscapes and celebrates biking and walking in the park and beyond.
 Learn more about the creation of the Missoula Art Park here.

-Coming soon to the Art Park:
+On view in the Art Park:

 May 17–October 15, 2021